CubityFirst/skyblockguides/docs/Technical/Setting up a VM.md

 As of recent updates, Broadcom has made the professional version of VMWare workstation available for free, however, you need to create an account and download it from their site.
 ## Requirements

-- A modern computer that is capable of Virtualization.
+- A modern computer that is capable of virtualization.
 	- If your computer is older, it might not support the required technologies to use this.
 	  You can check [here](https://ark.intel.com/content/www/us/en/ark.html) for Intel chips, and [here](https://www.amd.com/en/products/specifications/processors.html) for AMD chips.
+- A spare keyboard and mouse. (if you want to control the VM independently)

 ---